Kaljurand/net-speech-api/tools/gf/Unitconv/README.md

     lin meter = mk "meetrit";
     lin meter = ss "m";

+The functions `mk` and `ss` are predefined.
+They take a string and generate the internally used lexicon structure, e.g. `mk` also generates the plural inessive form from the given string.
+You do not need to change these functions (unless it turns out that they do not work correctly).

 If the type is not described in the grammar then additionally add the new category to Unit.gf:

     cat LengthUnit;